 Be Mindful –

 Deep breathing, meditation, movement are all ways you can manage the unpleasantness of heartache.
-As you move throughout your day, listen to your body, practice taking your time, pay attention to sensations, the taste of food, the colors of the world, stay in the present, relax and find joy in each day.
+As you move throughout your day, listen to your body, practice taking your time, pay attention to sensations, taste food, the colors of the world, stay in the present, relax and find joy in each day.
 The little things in life can bring us so much joy if we allow ourselves to open up to what is.

 Talk it out –